lincolnloop/django-debug-logging/README.rst

 It also provides a basic UI for browsing the details that have been logged to the database and reviewing aggregated information about test runs.
-The UI borrows a lot from Sentry_, which is a fantastic app for logging errors to the database.
+The UI borrows a lot from the custom Sphinx theme by the Read the Docs team.

 The overall goal is to use this tool to monitor performance statistics over time, so that you can see trends and spikes in the number of queries, cache